POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least two years of professional leadership experience in at least two of the following: university events, arts/theatre events, workshops, community festivals, public relations, or fund-raising initiatives.
-Experience managing an annual budget greater than $10,000 is required.
+Experience: With an Associate’s degree, at least five years of professional leadership experience in at least two of the following areas is required: university events, arts/theatre events, workshops, community festivals, public relations, or fund-raising initiatives.
+With a Bachelor’s degree, at least two years of professional leadership experience in at least two of the following areas is required: university events, arts/theatre events, workshops, community festivals, public relations, or fund-raising initiatives.
+Budget management experience is required.

 Skills: Exceptional interpersonal communication skills are required.
 Exceptional oral and written communication skills are required.
-Must have a working knowledge of various computer software applications, including word processing and database applications.
-Must have strong decision-making skills, the ability to prioritize tasks, and to bring many varied tasks to completion by deadlines.
-Must be able to work independently, have the ability to quickly learn the administrative structure of the university and the procedures necessary to accomplish the job, and the ability to use initiative in meeting job responsibilities.
+A working knowledge of various computer software applications, including word processing and database applications, is required.
+Strong decision-making skills are required.
+The ability to prioritize tasks and the ability to bring many varied tasks to completion by deadlines are required.
+The ability to work independently, the ability to quickly learn the administrative structure of the university and the procedures necessary to accomplish the job, and the ability to use initiative in meeting job responsibilities are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: Must be able to travel between the Springfield and West Plains campuses, to many separate locations on the Springfield Campus, and within the West Plains community to coordinate physical arrangements for events.
-Must be able to lift and carry objects weighing up to forty pounds.
-Must be able to work evenings and weekends as needed to assure program success.
+Other: The ability to travel between the Springfield and West Plains campuses, to many separate locations on the Springfield Campus, and within the West Plains community to coordinate physical arrangements for events.
+The ability to lift and carry objects weighing up to forty pounds is required.
+The ability to work evenings and weekends as needed to assure program success is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES